13 Things You Should Never Do at the Airport

 Don’t show up late

 Being on time is crucial when it comes to airline travel, according to Tom Davis (not his real name), a commercial pilot for more than two decades.
 When you show up late to the airport, you not only risk missing your flight, but you make the experience worse for other passengers and the flight crew.
 If that doesn’t make you want to change your tardy ways, know that your impatience will attract the attention of TSA agents.
+All in all, it’s just one of the airport mistakes you really need to stop making.

 Go easy on the perfume or aftershave